NastyDevs/tinder-api-documentation/README.md

 * Tinder charges more from people older than 30 years old.
 * Tinder uses no only the Google's captcha but also ones given by the company called [Arkose Labs](https://www.arkoselabs.com/).
-* In the not paid Tinder version you can like 100 people a day.
+* In the not paid Tinder version you can like up to 100 people a day.
 * Tinder does not verify if your phone number is registered with them when you ask for an OTP code, they simply send the code.
 * Your account is linked with the phone number, not with the e-mail, not with your facebook account.
 * You cannot change your name, age and gender after registration.